 The instrumentation within EMC are available to all researchers on a pay-per-use basis.
 There are three charging bands University of Illinois, Other Academic (other Universities, Hospitals and National Labs) and non-Academic (for-profit companies).
 Details of the charges can be found at the bottom of the Policies page.

-In order to access the instruments all users must be registered with the RRC, and have an active RRC account number tied to a funding source (credit card, purchase order or for UIC users, a C-FOAPAL number).
+In order to access the instruments all users must be registered the payment source (credit card, purchase order or for UIC users, a C-FOAPAL number).

-For more information on setting up an RRC Profile and RRCAN (RRC Account Number), please visit this Page.
+For more information on setting up an payment source, please visit this Page.

 For occasional users we are able to offer full service; Please fill in the Service Request form, the sample drop off is by appointment only.
 Once the Service Request has been approved, send us your specimens with any relevant publications, protocols or information, and we will do the rest!
 However, if there is a significant number of specimens involved, we strongly suggest the researcher learn how to use the instruments themselves – we provide the training.